 There are so many repositories of Jewish history throughout the U.S. You’re bound to find one close enough for a day trip.
 Here are just a few.

-In New York, the Center for Jewish History and the Museum of Jewish Heritage welcomes visitors to learn about the broad tapestry of Jewish culture life going back centuries.
-A walking tour of the Lower East Side where most Jews lived at the turn of the 20th Century, including The Tenement Museum, also provides a window into the American Jewish experience.
+In New York, the Center for Jewish History and the Museum of Jewish Heritage welcomes visitors to learn about the broad tapestry of Jewish cultural life going back centuries.
+A walking tour of the Lower East Side, where most Jews lived at the turn of the 20th Century, including The Tenement Museum, also provides a window into the American Jewish experience.

-Down south, the Museum of the Southern Jewish Experience in New Orleans and the William Breman Jewish Heritage Museum in Atlanta explores the remarkable stories of the Southern Jewish adventure.
+The Weitzman National Museum of Jewish History in Philadelphia brings our past to life through one of the largest collections of Jewish Americana in the nation, with more than 30,000 objects.
+Down south, the Museum of the Southern Jewish Experience in New Orleans and the William Breman Jewish Heritage Museum in Atlanta explore the remarkable stories of the Southern Jewish adventure.

 2) Curl up with a good book